cgalpin92/pp4_django_project_baking_bliss/README.md

     - Error - No p element in scope but a p end tag seen - due to the p element filtering through from Summernote editor on the admin site - fixed through changing the p element to a article element.

     - Error - Attribute recipe_id not allowed on element button at this point - resolved this by adding data tags infront of recipe_id in both the HTML and the JS code.
+    - Error - Attribute comment_id not allowed on element button at this point - resolved this by adding data tags infront of both comment_id in both the HTML and the JS code.

   - __Unfixed Bugs__